MooersLab/latex-emacs/README.md

 I have subscribed to the Pro license for several years and have used it for six years.
 I recommend the free account to anyone trying to master LaTeX.
 I recommend the Pro license for anyone doing collaborative writing.
-The Pro license also enables the use of git to make copies of your writing projects on your computer easily.
+The Pro license also enables you to easily make copies of your writing projects on your computer using Git.

 #### GhostText and Overleaf
 Overleaf does support Emacs keybindings.